-This slightly slouchy easy child’s crochet hat pattern works up in about an hour and is perfect for beginners because it’s made from a simple rectangle.
-Get the free pattern below in sizes preschool, child and adult or purchase the ad-free, printable PDF for $2.99 here.
+This slightly slouchy easy child's crochet hat pattern works up in about an hour and is perfect for beginners because it's made from a simple rectangle.
+Get the free pattern below in sizes preschool, child, and adult, or purchase the ad-free, printable PDF here.

 This easy child's crochet hat pattern is part of a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.

 - Update On a Beginner Crochet Beanie Pattern

 - Recommended Yarn For The Kids Beanie Pattern

 - How to Crochet a Hat for Beginners - Video Tutorial

 - 1 Hour Beanie - Free Crochet Toddler Hat Pattern